lkesteloot/unsong/unsong.md

 Francis of Assisi had been unusually holy even for saints.
 His father had been a rich businessman, and he grew up in a world of luxury, sports, and feasting.
 One day, he was out selling cloth for his father’s business when a beggar approached him and asked for alms.
 Francis tossed him a coin, and the beggar went away.
 Then he sat and thought for a few minutes.
 Then he ran after the beggar, caught up with him, and gave him everything he had.

 When he told his father what had happened, the old man was outraged.
 Why had he blown away his money like that?
 Well, why indeed?
 Francis couldn’t answer.
-He just thought…well, doesn’t the Bible say we should do good?
+He just thought... well, doesn’t the Bible say we should do good?
 “Not [i]that much[/i] good, Francis!”

 His father sent Francis off to war.
 On the way to battle, Francis saw another knight with worse armor than he, and gave the man his armor.
 Apparently he was no more a soldier than a merchant.
 “Look,” his father told him, as they sat selling cloth together in the marketplace, “good is all nice and good in moderation, but it’s a give and take thing.
 You’ve got to find a happy medium.”